Dinner Reservation or Cancellation Request

 Dining 5:30-9pm.
 Music 7:30pm.

 I Get Wild is a Brooklyn-based ensemble that honors the legacy of Talking Heads.
 With their renditions of iconic New Wave anthems, they channel the essence of the original songs while infusing their own character and style.
+As one of the premier tribute bands in Brooklyn, I Get Wild's performances are a testament to their love and appreciation of Talking Heads music.
 Whether you're a die-hard fan or just looking for a fresh take on classic tunes, I Get Wild's electrifying live shows are guaranteed to be an unforgettable experience.
 Check them out and see for yourself why they are known for their wild, energetic performances.

 More info